Beginnings as a seminary

 By Legislative Act 188 of 1982, all 14 state colleges were taken from the control of the Pennsylvania Department of Education and placed under the jurisdiction of the newly-created Pennsylvania State System of Higher Education.

 When Dr. Diane L. Reinhard assumed the presidency of Clarion on June 1, 1990, she brought with her perspectives from larger universities, but also an understanding of what was needed at Clarion.

 The professional level of academic programs and administrative approach evolved under her leadership.
 She also guided Clarion to seek the top level of accreditations available for its programs.

 "Fly Eagles Fly" was the ending of most speeches made by Joe Grunenwald during his presidency and the words emphasized how Clarion Proud he was of his Golden Eagles.

 Retiring June 30, 2010, after 40 years of public service, the last 32 of which were at Clarion, he was quick to add, "I want to continue to help Clarion in any way possible once I retire."
 Since his retirement, Grunenwald has assisted in general fundraising and promoting the Barnes Center for Biotechnology Business Development.
 He has also served as a consultant for the Pennsylvania State System of Higher Education.

-Since assuming the presidency, Whitney has articulated a vision of engaging leadership with the goal of advancing the university and its region through increased degree attainment, a campus culture of civility, listening, entrepreneurialism, achievement, relationships, civic engagement, and institutional leadership.
+When she assumed the presidency, Whitney articulated a vision of engaging leadership with the goal of advancing the university and its region through increased degree attainment, a campus culture of civility, listening, entrepreneurialism, achievement, relationships, civic engagement, and institutional leadership.

 Throughout its history, the Clarion University community has evolved from the immediate greater Clarion to the state, nation and world.
 It all started as a dream of providing local advanced education through a seminary to the current Clarion University that is part of Pennsylvania's State System of Higher Education.